vespinola/ExerciseTracker/README.md

 ExerciseTracker is an iOS app built with **Swift** and **SwiftUI** that helps you monitor and analyze your fitness activity.
 It integrates with **Apple HealthKit** to fetch data such as steps, distance, and body mass, and displays it in charts over different time ranges.

+## 🌟 Why I Built This Project

+A few months ago, I decided I wanted to lose weight, but I didn’t like having to open separate health and fitness apps on my iPhone.
+As an iOS engineer working as an SDET, I also wanted to practice my SwiftUI skills.
+So, I built ExerciseTracker to have a single app where I can track calories burned, step count, distance, and even my body mass over time.
+It’s been a great way to streamline my own fitness journey while honing my development skills.

 ## ✨ Features
 - 📊 Track steps, distance, and body mass
 - 📅 View activity by day, week, month, and year